JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 The user claims
-that the available in your Janssen Server can be found by using this operation-ID.
+that are available in your Janssen Server can be found by using this operation-ID.
 If we look at the description below:

 ```text